Health experts say serious allergic reaction to COVID-19 vaccine is rare

-Susan Bell said she is allergic to vaccines.
-She claimed she also had an adverse reaction to the flu shot.
-Bell fears the same will happen if she gets the COVID-19 vaccine.
+Bell claimed she also had an adverse reaction to the flu shot.
+She fears the same will happen if she gets the COVID-19 vaccine.

+Group works to close the gap of vaccinations in marginalized communities as variant concern grows

 “Your airway swells up and you’re not able to breathe.
 That’s extremely uncommon.
 You’re much more at risk of getting hit by lightning,” he said.